 Badass Longcoat: Yamato and Fumi.
 A few characters who don't normally wear them have one at least in their possession.
 In fact, a LOT of characters wear these.

 World of Badass: Most humans who have latent spiritual power have access to summoning demons.
-However, even those that don't can at least fight demons to some degree (as opposed to the first game, where non demon summoners were boned by default).
+However, even those that don't can at least fight demons to some degree (as opposed to the first game, where non-demon summoners were boned by default and the only reason demon summoners could fight back at an equal level is because of a special secondary function of the summoning program).

 Biodata: Everything is stored as data within the Akashic Record.
 Including a personas death and the world itself.
 The Administrator has the power to delete the world or rewrite it using the Akashic Records.